by Tony Novak, MBA, MT, OnlineAdviser at Freedom Benefits revised 11/29/2011

 Short term medical insurance (STM) has been the most popular type of health insurance purchased online since the early development of online enrollment systems.
 These policies provide strong coverage at a low cost through a wide range of reputable insurance companies.
 But there are a few important things every potential policy holder should know before enrolling in short term medical insurance:

 2. Typical Usage.
 This coverage is most commonly used by adults who are changing jobs, recent college graduates and self-employed individuals.
-Most people are eligible for this coverage but a pregnancy or any catastrophic diseases in your family will disqualify you from applying for this type of coverage.
-Policies typically last from one month to 12 months.
+Most people are eligible for coverage through the Health Insurance Marketplace where new coverage becomes effective on January 1 of each year.
+STM policies typically last until regular long term coverage becomes available.

 3. Nationwide coverage; network providers not required.
 The coverage is equally effective throughout the entire United States and may be used with any doctor or hospital.
 STM does not require the use of PPO network providers.
 The simplicity of the coverage is one of the most attractive features.